kprabhak/Demos/Istio-Calico-Kubeadm/istio-kubeadm-ubuntu.md

-## Gluecon 2017 Demo: Deploying Kubernetes, Calico, Istio and Envoy
+## Demo: Deploying Kubernetes and Calico (with kubeadm), Istio and Envoy

 ### 1. Create the base OS instances